0J3/kada/README.md

 ## Usage

 When running, if the audio is playing, it should (in theory) make your audio drivers stay "alive"/"active".
 To prevent this (and potentially save battery), just close the window or pause the audio.

+## Notice: Malwarebytes (and other antiviruses)

+If your antivirus detects this application (specifically it's `squirrel.exe` in the case of malwarebytes) as a virus, i have no clue why - read the source and build it for yourself if you're too paranoid to whitelist it.

+Or just don't run the application.
+I'm not forcing you to.